Skip to content

 #OpenMTP

 OpenMTP is a free, open-source replacement for Android File Transfer with a modern interface and better reliability.
-It handles large files (10 GB+) without the freezing issues that plague the official app.
+It handles large files over 10 GB without the freezing issues that plague the official app, shows your Mac and phone storage side by side in a dual-pane window, and because it’s actively maintained on GitHub it keeps working across new macOS releases where the original app has stalled.

 #Pushbullet